 Goal # Description Type of Goal 1 Ensure that all students can demonstrate proficiency in math and literacy skills.
+Broad Goal

-Broad Goal State Priorities addressed by this goal.
-Priority 1: Basic (Conditions of Learning) Priority 2: State Standards (Conditions of Learning) Priority 1: Pupil Achievement (Pupil Outcomes)
+Priority 1: Basic (Conditions of Learning)

+Priority 2: State Standards (Conditions of Learning)

+Priority 4: Pupil Achievement (Pupil Outcomes)

-Analysis of student performance on CAASPP showed that 88.7% of students are proficient in both ELA and 75.81.0% of students are proficient in Math.
-While these percentages are increases from the two previous years, they are not as high as the school has experienced in the past and leave room for improvement.
+Analysis of student performance on CAASPP showed that 77.05% of students are proficient in ELA and 72.13% of students are proficient in Math.
+While these percentages are slightly decreased from last year and are closely aligned with the two years prior, they are not as high as the school has experienced in the past and leave room for improvement.
 Educational partner focus groups considered academic proficiency for all students in reading, writing and math as their highest priority.
-We plan to improve English language arts and math skills performance by closely monitoring metrics for CAASPP ELA and CAASPP Math.
+We plan to improve English language arts and math skills performance by closely monitoring metrics for CAASPP ELA and CAASPP Math as well as providing intervention for students not meeting standards.
+All students, school-wide, are given benchmark assessments three times a year, and progress is closely monitored so that services can be matched to student needs.

-Metric # Metric Baseline Year 1 Outcome Year 2 Outcome Target for Year 3 Outcome Current Difference from Baseline 1.1 Teachers who are appropriately assigned and fully credentialed in the subject area and for the pupils they are teaching 100% 100% 1.2 Students with access to CA state standards core curriculum and instructional materials 100% 100% 1.3 Implementation of CA State Standards for all students 100% 100%
+Metric # Metric Baseline Year 1 Outcome Year 2 Outcome Target for Year 3 Outcome Current Difference from Baseline 1.1 Teachers who are appropriately assigned and fully credentialed in the subject area and for the pupils they are teaching 100% 100% 100% 0% 1.2 Students with access to CA state standards core curriculum and instructional materials 100% 100% 100% 0%

-Metric # Metric Baseline Year 1 Outcome Year 2 Outcome Target for Year 3 Outcome Current Difference from Baseline 1.4 Meeting standard on CAASPP ELA 88.7% 90% 1.5 Meeting standard on CAASPP Math 75.1% 90% 1.6 English Learners making progress towards English Proficiency (CA Dashboard, Status) N/A due to small group size N/A due to small group size 1.7 English Learners reclassified (Reclassification Rate) N/A due to small group size N/A due to small group size
+Metric # Metric Baseline Year 1 Outcome Year 2 Outcome Target for Year 3 Outcome Current Difference from Baseline 1.3 Implementation of CA State Standards for all students 100% 100% 100% 0% 1.4 Meeting standard on CAASPP ELA 88.7% 77.05% 90% -11% 1.5 Meeting standard on CAASPP Math 75.1% 72.13% 90% -3% 1.6 English Learners making progress towards English Proficiency (CA Dashboard, Status) N/A due to small group size N/A due to small group size N/A due to small group size N/A 1.7 English Learners reclassified (Reclassification Rate) N/A due to small group size N/A due to small group size N/A due to small group size N/A